caleb-cox/commando-hacker-witch/README.md

 #### Opposed check
 When two characters are in direct competition, the opposed check method is used.
 The DL of the active character is determined by a roll made by the passive character.

 Example: A thief wants to sneak past a guard unnoticed.
-The guard then rolls a d6 and adds his Mage attribute and the +2 bonus if he owns the Awareness skill to the result.
+The guard then rolls a d6 and adds his Witch attribute and the +2 bonus if he owns the Awareness skill to the result.
 This result then is the DL for the thief's attribute check.

 Optional: Instead of rolling, you can just add 3 to the relevant attribute (and the skill bonus) to get the DL.